You may or may not be surprised to hear that alcohol consumption can significantly affect your weight, but not necessarily in the way you might think.

-The survey also highlighted that the day after passing their tipping point, 50% of people cancel planned physical activity, which is often replaced with sedentary activities such as watching TV or staying in bed.
+The survey also highlighted that the day after passing their tipping point, 50% of people cancel planned physical activity, often replaced with sedentary activities such as watching TV or staying in bed.

-People continue to make poor food choices the day after passing their tipping point, with an average estimated additional intake of 2,051 calories; taking the estimated total additional calorie intake to over 6,000 in two days.
+People continue to make poor food choices the day after passing their tipping point, with an average additional intake of 2,051 calories, taking the estimated additional calorie intake to over 6,000 in two days.

 Let’s just let that settle in; having 3-4 pints of beer or 3 large glasses of wine can indirectly increase your calorie intake by over 6,000 calories in the following two days!

-Most of us are probably aware that we prefer stodgy foods after drinking and are less inclined to be active the next day, but when the numbers are added up, it can be quite shocking.
+Most of us are probably aware that we prefer stodgy foods after drinking and are less inclined to be active the next day, but it can be pretty surprising when the numbers are added up.

 - Alcohol’s ‘tipping point’ refers to the amount of alcohol it takes to significantly lower our inhibitions and affects our choices.

 - 3-4 drinks seem to be the average tipping point.